 5.3 Preclinical safety data

-Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity and toxicity to reproduction and development.
+Non-clinical data reveal no special hazard for humans based on conventional trials of safety pharmacology, repeated dose toxicity, genotoxicity and toxicity to reproduction and development.

-Carcinogenicity studies were not performed because IgG1 monoclonal antibodies are not deemed to have intrinsic carcinogenic potential.
+Carcinogenicity trials were not performed because IgG1 monoclonal antibodies are not deemed to have intrinsic carcinogenic potential.

 Available non-clinical data demonstrated the effect of IL-6 on malignant progression and apoptosis resistance to various cancer types.
 This data does not suggest a relevant risk for cancer initiation and progression under tocilizumab treatment.
-Additionally, proliferative lesions were not observed in a 6-month chronic toxicity study in cynomolgus monkeys or in IL-6 deficient mice.
+Additionally, proliferative lesions were not observed in a 6-month chronic toxicity trial in cynomolgus monkeys or in IL-6 deficient mice.

 Available non-clinical data do not suggest an effect on fertility under tocilizumab treatment.
-Effects on endocrine active and reproductive system organs were not observed in a chronic cynomolgus monkey toxicity study and reproductive performance was not affected in IL-6 deficient mice.
+Effects on endocrine active and reproductive system organs were not observed in a chronic cynomolgus monkey toxicity trial and reproductive performance was not affected in IL-6 deficient mice.
 Tocilizumab administered to cynomolgus monkeys during early gestation, was observed to have no direct or indirect harmful effect on pregnancy or embryonal-foetal development.
 However, a slight increase in abortion/embryonal-foetal death was observed with high systemic exposure ( > 100 × human exposure) in the 50 mg/kg/day high-dose group compared to placebo and other low-dose groups.
 Although IL-6 does not seem to be a critical cytokine for foetal growth or the immunological control of the maternal/foetal interface, a relation of this finding to tocilizumab cannot be excluded.

 Treatment with a murine analogue did not exert toxicity in juvenile mice.
 In particular, there was no impairment of skeletal growth, immune function and sexual maturation.